fblanco90/Urban-Mobility-Data-Lakehouse/docs/sprint_logs/Sprint-2.md

 **Status:** In Progress

 ## 1. Sprint Overview & Objectives
 In this sprint, the team focused on transitioning the project from a basic file-based Proof of Concept (PoC) to a managed Data Lakehouse architecture.
-The primary goal was to establish the foundational infrastructure using DuckLake, enabling ACID-compliant transactions, metadata management, and scalable storage for high-volume mobility data.
+The primary goal was to establish the foundational infrastructure using DuckLake, enabling ACID-compliant transactions, metadata management, and scalable storage for the future high-volume mobility data.

 **Key Goals for Sprint 2:**
 1.  **Architecture Setup**:  Initialize the DuckLake catalog (`metadata.duckdb`) and define the logical schema layers (Bronze, Silver, Gold).